r2rationality/turbojam/README.md

 ## Build Instructions

-The code is regularly tested in the following build environments:
+The code is regularly tested in the following build environments for the x86-64 architecture:
-- The latest Visual C++ on Windows.
+- Microsoft Visual C++ (included with Visual Studio Community 2022 on Windows)
-- Clang 18 that comes with Ubuntu Linux 24.04.
+- Clang 18 on Ubuntu 24.04
-- GCC 13 that comes with Ubuntu Linux 24.04.
+- GCC 13 on Ubuntu 24.04

-- Clang 17 installed with Homebrew on Mac OS.
+If you encounter compilation issues in a different environment, please check whether the issue also occurs in one of the supported environments above.
+When reporting a problem, include details about your build setup to help with troubleshooting.

 ### Ubuntu Linux 24.04 LTS
 1. Configure the build with CMake